LemonNES/LemonNES/README.md

 • Exitebike - Playable But With Moderate Graphical Issues And Scrolling Bugs

-• Bubble Bobble - Playable But With Severe Graphical Issues

-• Bubble Bobble - Boots But With Severe Graphical Issues And Not Playable
+• Bubble Bobble - Boots But With Extreme Graphical Issues

 • Donkey Kong - Playable But With Major Graphical Issues